tsur/blog/_posts/2021-07-18-my-life-prenatal-contract.markdown

 In addition, she knew where I was from.
 Although in any other context, this wouldn't have meant anything, it did matter a lot to me.
 How could she know where I was from?
 The hometown district where I was born was very small and unknown, and I didn't recall ever mentioning this to her.
 I usually mentioned the capital, not the district.

 So she must have taken an interest in this information on her own.
 Maybe she asked other coworkers about me to obtain this information.
 Or perhaps she simply had access to my personal data.
 After all, she had an important role  within the company, and she was also present during my selection process.
-So she could easily have access to this information.But she was also asking about Pedro.
+So she could easily have access to this information.
+But she was also asking about Pedro.
 My emotions quickly allowed a new but unexpected guest, melancholy, to enter and access my private room.

 In my small hometown, there were plenty of Juans, Miguels, and Antonios, but not many Pedros.
 I only knew two people called Pedro in my hometown, one of whom was significantly older than me and must be well into his years.
 Pedro was same age as me and Valeria was too same age.
 Without a doubt, it had to be the same Pedro I knew from childhood.